-Costco’s Organizational Culture Characteristics
+Costco’s Organizational Culture & Its Traits

-Features of Costco’s Organizational Culture
+Traits of Costco’s Organizational Culture

 Costco’s organizational culture is a major success factor for the business, especially by way of employee morale, satisfaction, and performance.
-The following are the main characteristics of Costco’s organizational culture:
+The following are the main characteristics of Costco’s culture:

 1. Common goal of excellence